2486 Pruden Blvd. Suffolk, VA 23434

 Caring For Dentures

-Dentures & partials require specific care instructions that are different than the oral hygiene requirements of your natural teeth.
-Because they are artificial teeth, you will need to always ensure that they are kept moist when not in use.
-Place your dentures in denture solution to keep them from drying up, as this may cause them to warp and lose their shape.
+Dentures & partials require specific care instructions different from the oral hygiene requirements of your natural teeth.
+Because they are artificial teeth, you must always ensure they are kept moist when not used.
+Place your dentures in denture solution to keep them from drying up, which may cause them to warp and lose shape.

-When you rinse your dentures off, make sure that the water is not too hot, as this may also interfere with their fit.
+When you rinse your dentures, ensure the water is not too hot, which may interfere with their fit.

-While you can wear your dentures & partials throughout the day, we encourage patients to take them off at night to give their soft tissues the chance to relax.
-This will ensure that you do not experience denture discomfort or sore gums while you are using your dentures.
+While you can wear your dentures & partials throughout the day, we encourage patients to take them off at night to give their soft tissues a chance to relax.
+This will ensure you do not experience discomfort or sore gums while using your dentures.

 Regular toothbrushes and toothpaste cause damage to dentures.
 Instead, you should use denture-specific cleaning products.
-Your doctor will go over all aftercare instructions and product recommendations during your appointment.
+Your doctor will review all aftercare instructions and product recommendations during your appointment.
 We will ensure you feel confident in caring for your dentures.
-We still recommend visiting our office once every six months, even after you have received your dentures so that we can keep a close eye on the fit of your dentures as well as the health of your soft tissues.
+We still recommend visiting our office once every six months, even after you have received your dentures, so we can keep a close eye on the fit of your dentures and the health of your soft tissues.

 Dentures & Partials FAQs